The best movies on Amazon Prime right now

 Short Term 12 (2013)

 Is this indie following a young residential treatment facility employee an easy watch?
 Not at all.
-But the tearjerker has become part of the origin story for some of Hollywood’s most exciting new entertainers, including its writer/director Destin Daniel Cretton, who’s currently working on Shang Chi for Marvel Studios.
+But the tearjerker has become part of the origin story for some of Hollywood's most exciting new entertainers, including its writer-director Destin Daniel Cretton, who went on to direct Shang-Chi and the Legend of the Ten Rings for Marvel Studios.

-Watch Short Term 12 on Amazon Prime here.
+Watch Short Term 12 on Amazon Prime Video via Freevee here.

 EW grade: A (read the review)